 Don’t let the title scare you.This is not a shrink session.
 We’re just going to take a walk on how to find,enter,and manage your forex trades.
 We’re going to hold each other’s hand and try to find a trade signal, set the profit margin, and the stop loss.
 Hopefully, by the time this session is over, there will be no clouds left as to how to trade price action setups on the charts.

 How Do I Find A Trade Signal?

-I suggest you do your analysis between the time that the New York session goes to sleep and the European session wakes up.
+I suggest you do your analysis between the time that the New York session goes to sleep and when the European session wakes up.
 Why this time window? because this is when market activity from the previous day tapers off, and Asian traders take over.
 By the way, Asian market session is not as feverish at the New York or Europe.The more reason why you stick with the former.

 Now where are the best areas to look for trade signals?
 Conventional trading wisdom has it that you point your focus at the following places:trends,levels, and good old price action.
 These three areas is where the action is.
 The trend lookout can be tricky,but to make life less complicated for yourself, just look for higher highs/higher lows and lower lows.

 I hope you remember these two.
 If not, quickly refer to Trade Trends With Price Action Analysis.
 You can also apply moving averages by looking out specifically for the 8 and 21 EMA’S(Short for Exponential Moving Averages).